Momwhyareyouhere/linux_command_maker/README.md

 # Custom linux command maker

 This Project provides a simple command-line interface to create, delete, and list custom Linux commands on your system.
+Theres also a example file and example command if you want you can test it out

 ## Features